ontola/ldget/README.md

 ## TODO

 [] - Support (external) JSON-LD @context objects, and map them for easy to use ORM.
+[] - Use locally hosted documents for testing
 [] - Use content negotiation / accept headers
 [] - Traverse relationships, fetch content across websites.
 [x] - Prefix colon syntax (e.g. schema:description)
 [x] - Use a better parser.
 Currently, it only parses N-Quads, and it does so horribly.
+[x] - Use table tests